yuanzhongqiao/ai-interview-platform/README.md

 ## Product Tour

-Aural is an AI-powered interview platform that conducts structured interviews autonomously.
-You design an interview, share a link, and Aural's AI handles the conversation — asking questions, probing with follow-ups, and generating detailed analysis when the session is complete.
+DeepInterviewer is an AI-powered interview platform that conducts structured interviews autonomously.
+You design an interview, share a link, and DeepInterviewer's AI handles the conversation — asking questions, probing with follow-ups, and generating detailed analysis when the session is complete.

 ### Design Your Interview